 CompStat Policing in San Francisco

-The San Francisco Police Department uses CompStat as a means to track and redeploy resources in our efforts to significantly reducing violent crimes.
+The San Francisco Police Department uses COMPSTAT as a means to track and redeploy resources in our efforts to significantly reduce violent crimes.

-CompStat, short for computer statistics, has an established and proven track record in reducing crimes and improving the overall operating systems of several major metropolitan police departments including New York City, Boston, Philadelphia, Miami, New Orleans, Los Angeles and Newark.
-These departments, as well as the SFPD, have custom tailored the CompStat process to fit the needs of our community needs; however, the core elements of remain the same.
+COMPSTAT, short for computer statistics, has an established and proven track record in reducing crimes and improving the overall operating systems of several major metropolitan police departments including New York City, Boston, Philadelphia, Miami, New Orleans, Los Angeles and Newark.
+These departments, as well as the SFPD, have custom tailored the COMPSTAT process to fit the needs of our community; however, the core elements remain the same.
 These elements provide a basic road map for getting police officers back in the business of actually proactively fighting crime rather than just reacting to it.

 The elements of CompStat consist of four distinct principles: